SoftwareDevLabs/.github/profile/README.md

 **Transforming Software Development with AI Technologies**

-We're revolutionizing how mission-critical software is designed, developed, and certified across different domains.
+We want help revolutionizing how software is designed, developed, and certified across different domains.

 ## What We Do